-Although people point to discrepancies in the eyewitness identification, what we do know is the initial sketch of the suspect was initiated by the three teenagers recollection, and at no time to my knowledge did Donald Fouke view this sketch and state that this wasn't the man he observed.
+Although people point to discrepancies in the eyewitness identification, what we do know is that the initial sketch of the suspect was given by the three teenagers recollection - and at no time to my knowledge did Donald Fouke view this sketch and state that this wasn't the man he observed.
 The facial features in the second sketch were virtually identical to the original, only marginally older.
 If Donald Fouke had spotted a totally different subject, he would surely have said so.

-Donald Fouke in his original statement stated he saw the subject turn into the northern section of Maple St, however, there is no direct access from here into the park without negotiating bushes and a retaining wall, and at night may have appeared a dead end to the murderer.
+Donald Fouke, in his original statement, stated he saw the subject turn into the northern section of Maple Street, however, there is no direct access from here into the park without negotiating bushes and a retaining wall, which at night may have appeared a dead end to the murderer.
 This drives to the heart of the killer's knowledge of the area.
-He may well have known the area fairly well, but to anybody other than the occupants of the residence at the top of Maple St, why should they be aware of a possible route through, when to all intense and purpose, the area looks like a blind alley.
-The Zodiac may simply have turned into Maple as a ruse, to get out of sight, before continuing on down Jackson St.
+He may well have known the area fairly well - but to anybody other than the occupants of the residence at the top of Maple Street - why should the responsible be aware of a possible route through, when to all intense and purpose, the area looks like a blind alley.
+The Zodiac may simply have turned into Maple as a ruse to get out of sight, before continuing on down Jackson Street.

 If the Zodiac disappeared into the park one and a half blocks from his 'meeting' with Donald Fouke, he would then arrive at Spruce Street at approximately 10.01 pm.
-For Zodiac, the journey eastwards to Spruce Street from just past the intersection of Jackson and Maple Street is 180 meters (0.112 miles), so assuming he picked up his walking speed to 4 mph after giving Donald Fouke and Eric Zelms the runaround, he would arrive somewhere in the vicinity of the Jackson and Spruce intersection in 1 minute 45 seconds.
+For Zodiac, the journey eastwards to Spruce Street from just past the intersection of Jackson and Maple Street is 180 meters (0.112 miles), so if we assume he picked up his walking speed to 4 mph after giving Donald Fouke and Eric Zelms the runaround, he would arrive somewhere in the vicinity of the Jackson and Spruce intersection in 1 minute 45 seconds.
 The time would be approaching 10.01 pm.
 This is where the October 12th 1969 San Francisco Chronicle article makes perfect sense from the standpoint of our third set of eyewitnesses.
-They describe a man with traits very similar to the ones described by Donald Fouke, a man about 40 years, with a blond crew cut, wearing glasses, with dark clothing.
-It was 10.01 pm at night, with curtains likely drawn, so how did it come about that 'neighbors', described by Robert Graysmith in his book, noticed the suspect man and were able to give a fairly detailed description.
+They describe a man with traits very similar to the characteristics described by Donald Fouke - a man about 40 years, with a blond crew-cut, wearing glasses, with dark clothing.
+It was 10.01 pm at night, with curtains likely drawn, so how did it come about that 'neighbors' described by Robert Graysmith in his book, noticed the suspect man and were able to give a fairly detailed description?
 We probably have Donald Fouke to thank for that.